B-flat Tenor Brass: What's the Difference?

 Easy: they all sound different!
 Admittedly sometimes the differences are small, but the differences ARE there.
 Each was designed for a different purpose, but how do they compare when you put them head to head?
 Time to find out!

 What follows is a cornucopia of audio files from various 9-foot instruments that I owned or had access to long enough to sit down and record for a while.
 This is by no means complete yet; I have a bunch more instruments and instrument/mouthpiece combinations to record, and I will continue adding to this as I gain access to different instruments.
 It is a forever work in progress, but hopefully before long it will be a comprehensive archive of most of the B-flat low brass out there.
-I may add C and G tenor brass as well, but I’ll have to rework the excerpts to accommodate their ranges.
+I may add tenor brass in other keys as well, but I’ll have to rework the excerpts to accommodate their ranges.

 For now, let’s take a brief look at the instruments I’ll be demoing.